You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Advil Prevent Heartburn After Spicy Foods?

-Heartburn, also known as acid reflux, is a common condition where stomach acid flows back up into the esophagus, causing a burning sensation in the chest and throat.
-It's a frequent problem for many people, especially after consuming spicy or fatty foods.
-But can Advil, a popular pain reliever, help prevent heartburn after indulging in spicy dishes?
+Heartburn, also known as acid reflux, is a common condition that affects millions of people worldwide.
+It occurs when stomach acid flows back up into the esophagus, causing a burning sensation in the chest and throat.
+While there are many over-the-counter (OTC) medications available to treat heartburn, some people may wonder if Advil, a popular pain reliever, can also help prevent heartburn after consuming spicy foods.

 Can Advil Prevent Heartburn?

-While Advil may offer some relief, there are other ways to prevent heartburn after consuming spicy foods:
+While Advil may be a viable option for some individuals, there are other ways to prevent heartburn after consuming spicy foods.
+Here are a few options to consider:

-* Eat smaller, more frequent meals to reduce pressure on the LES
+* Eat smaller, more frequent meals to reduce the amount of stomach acid produced

-* Raise the head of your bed by 6-8 inches to prevent stomach acid from flowing back up into the esophagus
+* Raise the head of your bed by 6-8 inches to reduce acid reflux at night

 * Avoid tight clothing that can put pressure on the stomach